Faster estimation of dynamic discrete choice models using index invertibility: Estimation

-where $\hat{Q}^{(1)}(\theta)$ and $\hat{Q}^{(2)}(\theta)$ are the first and second derivatives of $\hat{Q}(\theta)$. \end{itemize} In the first step, we form a preliminary estimator $\tilde{\theta}$ by maximizing the sample criterion function subject to the estimated constraints $\hat{\Sigma}\boldsymbol{\gamma}(\theta)=0$.
+In the first step, we form a preliminary estimator $\tilde{\theta}$ by maximizing the sample criterion function subject to the estimated constraints $\hat{\Sigma}\boldsymbol{\gamma}(\theta)=0$.
 Since these are (low dimensional) linear equality constraints, they can be easily imposed in practice with negligible computational cost (see Section \ref{app:mcmcsigma} for one approach).
 The second step consists of $L$ Newton-Raphson iterates from the preliminary estimator $\tilde{\theta}$.
 The main result of this section (Theorem \ref{theorem:main}) states that the number of Newton-Raphson iterates controls the rate at which $\hat{\theta}-\hat{\theta}^*$ converges to zero as sample size $n$ diverges (i.e., $n\rightarrow\infty$).
 The remainder of this section is dedicated to showing this result, which will use two additional assumptions.

 The first step of our estimator solves a maximization problem subject to the estimated constraint $\hat{\Sigma}\gamma=0$.
 Naturally, we require that the estimated constraint $\hat{\Sigma}\gamma=0$ provides a good approximation to ${\Sigma}_0\gamma=0$, which we formalize in Assumption \ref{assn:tildeSigma_converge}.